pradeepinfra/DevOps-24-09-2025/AWS/Aws_Vpc_project.md

 - Internet and private access
 - Security (via SGs and NACLs)

+# 🧩 AWS Subnets – Explained Simply

+A **subnet (sub-network)** in AWS is a **logical subdivision of a VPC (Virtual Private Cloud)**.
+It helps organize and control how your resources communicate — internally or externally.

 ### 🏗 Example
 If AWS were a big city, **your VPC is your personal gated neighborhood**.
 You decide who enters, who leaves, and how data moves inside.